DmitryOlshansky/gchunt/README.md

 ## Advanced usage

-### Reloading old comments
+### Reloading comments from wiki

-If gchunt finds talk.gchunt in the current directory, it assumes this contains wiki table with user comments from some previous run.
+If gchunt finds `talk.gchunt` file in the current directory, it assumes this file contains wiki table with user comments from some previous run.
 Comments are parsed from this wiki dump and attached (these that can be matched) to the same artifacts in this run.
 This allows iterative work on a GC usage of a project in parallel with its development.

 ### Blacklisting

-If gchunt finds blacklist.gchunt in the current directory it's used to blacklist output of various artifacts.
+If gchunt finds `blacklist.gchunt` file in the current directory it's used to blacklist output of various artifacts.

-The file format is simple `module:pattern` on each line.
+The file format is plain text of `<module-name>:<pattern>` on each line.

-Pattern matching follows simple convention that `*` is anything that doesn't look like the next character (in the pattern). `**` is then matches a single star (note: that identifiers can't contain a star anyway).
+Pattern matching follows simple convention that `*` is anything that doesn't look like the next character in the pattern.
+For these comfortable with regex, it means: `a*d*` is quivalent to the regex pattern `a[^d]*d.*`.

 Example for phobos:
 ```